ketrint/Code4ML/README.md

 - Runs competition_kernels.sh, which collect kernels information of every competition
 - Collects .csv files with the Kaggle kernels links to `kernel_lists` directory

-Output: 'kernel_lists' directory with the Kaggle kernels links files
+Output: Kaggle kernels links .csv files

 2. Combining  kernels links tables into one .csv table

 `python unite_kernel_lists.py`

-Input: Kaggle kernels links .csv files
+Input:

 Output: .csv table with the links to the Kaggle kernels